Louisa Young: Early life

-Louisa Young was born in London, England, her father being the politician and writer Wayland Young (Lord Kennet), and her mother Elizabeth Young, Lady Kennet.
+Louisa Young was born in London, England, to the politician and writer Wayland Young (Lord Kennet) and Elizabeth Young, Lady Kennet.
 She has five siblings, including the sculptor Emily Young.

-Young was educated at Paddington's Hallfield Primary School, St Paul's Girls' School, Westminster School and Trinity College, Cambridge, where she read history.
+She was educated at Paddington's Hallfield Primary School, St Paul's Girls' School, Westminster School and Trinity College, Cambridge, where she read history.

 Career

-Young worked as a sub-editor, then as a freelance columnist and feature writer on national publications, including the Guardian, the Sunday Times, the Daily Express, Marie Claire, Tatler, Bike Magazine and Motorcycle International.
+Young worked as a sub-editor, a freelance columnist and feature writer on national publications, including The Guardian, the Sunday Times, the Daily Express, Marie Claire, Tatler, Bike and Motorcycle International.
 She also worked at various stages as a despatch rider, a busker (double bass and vocals), a waitress, a kitchen-hand and a shop assistant.

-Her first book, A Great Task of Happiness, was a biography of her grandmother Kathleen Scott, widow of Captain Scott of the Antarctic, published by Macmillan in 1995.
+Her first book, A Great Task of Happiness, was a biography of her grandmother Kathleen Scott, widow of Robert Falcon Scott, British Antarctic explorer, published by Macmillan Publishers in 1995.
 Then came three novels set in London and Egypt: Baby Love, Desiring Cairo and Tree of Pearls (Flamingo).
 Baby Love was listed for the Orange Prize for Fiction.
 These were followed in 2002 by The Book of the Heart, a cultural history of the heart as it is seen through art, religion, love and anatomy.
 In 2007 she was a curatorial advisor for the Wellcome Foundation exhibition The Heart, which was inspired by her book.

-She co-authored five books for children with her daughter: Lionboy, Lionboy: The Chase, Lionboy: The Truth, Lee Raven, Boy Thief, and Halo.
-The Lionboy trilogy was translated into 36 languages.
-Halo was shortlisted for the Booktrust Teenage Prize in 2010, and nominated for the Carnegie Medal in 2011.
+She co-authored five books for children with her daughter, the actor Isabel Adomakoh Young: Lionboy, Lionboy: The Chase, Lionboy: The Truth, Lee Raven, Boy Thief, and Halo.
+The Lionboy trilogy was translated into 36 languages, and they were among the first UK children's novels to have a mixed-race hero of colour.
+Halo, set in ancient Greece, was shortlisted for the Booktrust Teenage Prize in 2010, and nominated for the Carnegie Medal in 2011.
 The film rights to Lionboy have been sold three times, including twice to Steven Spielberg's DreamWorks.
-A stage production by Théâtre de Complicité was directed by Annabel Arden, adapted by Marcelo dos Santos with Arden, Young and the company, and starred Adetomiwa Edun.
+A stage production by Complicité was directed by Annabel Arden, adapted by Marcelo Dos Santos with Arden, Young and the company, and starred Adetomiwa Edun.
 It opened in 2013 at the Bristol Old Vic and toured the UK to favourable reviews.
 It was reprised at the Tricycle Theatre, London, the New Victory Theatre, New York, and in Hong Kong and South Korea in 2014/2015.